Memirlan/MMD-GAN/README.md

 ## These first 3 lines are by me: Temirlan Kaiyrbekov.
-I do not owe the right to the MMD GAN code.
-I only used it for my graduation project.
+Here I reworked the original MMD GAN code.
+I used it as part of my graduation project.
 ## I have done some work with the code, and the results may be found here: https://drive.google.com/drive/folders/1YB3h_BZHSiqFWHJz49Uq8BOvzfDOqJBU?usp=sharing
 ## The below is from the original MMD GAN repo: https://github.com/OctoberChang/MMD-GAN